AdobeDocs/marketo.en/help/marketo/release-notes/current.md

 **_Quarterly Releases_**

-The following features will start to be released on **January 21, 2022**, with a phased rollout of every feature over the following week (unless specified otherwise).
+The following features will start to be released on **January 21, 2022**, with a phased rollout of every feature over the following weeks (unless specified otherwise).

 ## Next-Generation Experience {#next-generation-experience}